Indiana Other Deductions

 Civil Service Annuity Deduction

 The income on line 1 of Form IT-40 may include federal civil service annuity payments.
-If it does you may be eligible to take a deduction if you were at least 62 years of age by Dec.
-31, 2014.
-To figure your deduction, begin with the amount of annuity payments received or $2,000, whichever is less.
-Subtract from that amount any Social Security and railroad retirement benefits (issued by the U.S. Railroad Retirement Board) you received.
+If it does you may be eligible to take a deduction if you were at least 62 years of age by the end of the tax year and/or a

 Example: Your civil service annuity is $6,000.
 Your Social Security income is $1,200.
 Here’s how to figure your deduction: